 The Champagne route is like no other, winding for 700 km through vineyards and prestigious champagne houses, with trails leading to breathtaking views, traditional villages and dramatic chateaux.
 From Reims to Cuis, via Épernay and Hautvillers, or from Mont Aimé to Épernay, there are endless possibilities for those who want to discover the wine, landscape, cultural and historical treasures of the Champagne region.

-to discover the region and its winegrowers on foot, as the Champagne route has a variety of walks of different levels of difficulty that cross the hillsides and vineyards.
+There are plenty of opportunities to discover the region and its winegrowers on foot, as the Champagne route has a variety of walks of different levels of difficulty that cross the hillsides and vineyards.
 While you are in the region, take the opportunity to try the cuisine and to pair it with a local wine, still or sparkling.
 And a stay in Champagne would not be complete without a visit to a champagne house that offers tours to see how champagne is made.

 Most of our members are located in the south of the Champagne region, around Troyes, in the Côte des Bar sub-region.
 Terra Vitis members combine Champagne’s traditional savoir-faire with sustainable practices to produce their champagne with methods that respect the region’s expertise while meeting the challenges of the future.
 The majority of our members have family-run businesses, making champagne from their own grapes, which is unusual in Champagne.
 Discover the sparkling and still wines of Champagne made sustainably.